 Gomorrah is one of the most harrowing books I’ve ever read, and I’ve read a lot of books.

-You may be more familiar with the Sicilian mafia, but the violence the Camorra unleash in and around Naples is just incredible.
+You may be more familiar with the Sicilian mafia, but the violence the Camorra unleashed in and around Naples is just as incredible.
 As is the amount of money they make from illicit activities.

 To understand how important this book is, Saviano now has to spend his life under 24-hour police protection due to the threat against his life from the Camorra.